nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This command is typically used at the end or the start of the day when the hotel manager wishes to update all the room clean statuses to "no" efficiently.
-This clean slate would allow the hotel managers to keep track on the rooms that are cleaned or uncleaned for the day.
+This clean slate would allow the hotel managers to keep track of the rooms that are cleaned or uncleaned for the day.

 #### Format: `markRoomsUnclean`